Lohner Carlson

-Lohner Carlson is the name of artist duo Henning Lohner and Van Carlson, whose creative collaboration began in 1989.
-Since Carlson's death in 2011, their act has been continued by Lohner.
-They are known for their series Active Images, which is regarded as bridging the gap between photography and narrative film, as well as blurring the lines between image and video.
+Lohner Carlson was the team of Henning Lohner and Van Carlson, whose creative collaboration began in 1989.
+Since Carlson's death in 2011, Lohner has continued the act.
+They are known for their series Active Images, which bridges a gap between photography and narrative film, as well as for blurring the line between image and video.

 Collaborations with John Cage

 Lohner's collaboration with Emmy-Award-winning cinematographer and photographer Van Carlson started in 1989, with the biographical art film Peefeeyatko, an intimate music portrait of American composer Frank Zappa.
 It was the first time that Zappa had allowed a film crew to study him during compositional work, actually filming the first moments of a new compositional process.
 The film is described as featuring "a very unique look at Frank Zappa and his work."

-Their encounter and subsequent work with esteemed composer John Cage was highly influential for Lohner and Carlson's lifelong artistic partnership.
-These collaborations include the acclaimed monochrome art film One11 and 103 in 1992, directed by Lohner and photographed by Carlson.
+Their encounter and subsequent work with composer John Cage was highly influential for Lohner and Carlson's lifelong artistic partnership.
+This work includes the monochrome art film One11 and 103 in 1992, directed by Lohner and photographed by Carlson.
 One11 is the only feature-length film production Cage was ever involved in.
 It has no plot and consists of black-and-white images depicting a composed and chance-determined play of electric light, accompanied by Cage's orchestra piece 103.
 Described as an "abstract study in light and shade," it was completed in 1992 shortly before Cage's death.

 One11 received positive reviews from film and music critics, with Palm D'Or-winning filmmaker Louis Malle calling it "very strong, very daring, and finally completely mesmerizing."
 Gramophone magazine stated that the production was "a splendid project carried out with dedication by all concerned" and noted the "remarkable quality of these uniquely pure visual images, studies in light ranging from total black to total white," while The Wire commented, "what an extraordinary valedictory throw of the dice."
 The film originally aired on German television and has been presented at various theatrical venues and exhibitions since its premiere in September 1992.

 After Cage died in August 1992, Lohner and Carlson paid homage to the musician with the meticulously "composed film" The Revenge of the Dead Indians, featuring artists such as Dennis Hopper, Matt Groening and Yoko Ono.
 The production is a tribute to Cage, his thoughts, music, and influence, and has been described as "an unexpected and fascinating combination of intellectual thought, viewpoints and opinions."